0 of 24 questions completed

 - Question 13 of 24

-How old do you need to be to be able to apply for a free TV licence?CorrectIncorrect
+How old do you need to be to apply for a free TV licence?CorrectIncorrect

 People over 75 can apply for a free TV licence and blind people can get a 50% discount.